-Landon Frim is an assistant professor of philosophy at Florida Gulf Coast University and an ordained rabbi.
+Landon Frim is an associate professor of philosophy at Florida Gulf Coast University.
 His primary research concerns the intersections of religion, ethics and politics.
 He investigates socialism, populism and the alt-right movement.
 An avid writer, his work can be found in Jacobin Magazine, Salvage Magazine, Inside Higher Ed and The New Republic.

 Areas of Expertise (18)

 Stony Brook University & Philipps-Universität Marburg: Ph.D., Philosophy 2012

 Stony Brook University: Graduate Certificate, Cultural Studies 2010

 Stony Brook University: M.A., Philosophy 2009